-1. Go back to the site of the shot.
+Go back to the site of the shot

 The first thing you need to do is get back to where you made your shot.
 Replay the moment in your mind.
-Did you make a solid shot?
+How was your shot placement?
 Did you hit it too far forward or too far back?
 How did the deer react?
-Did it hunch like a gut shot, or just bolt like a solid shot?
-Once you have that image in your head, look at the ground for disruption of where you hit it.
-It should be torn up, and there should be a clear track of your wounded deer.
-If you think you gut shot it, but there is not blood trail, DO NOT WAIT.
-You want to bump that deer to get a second shot or a finishing shot.
-In this case, time is venison.
+Did it hunch like a gut shot or bolt like a vital hit?

-To clarify this statement, the deer you just shot is going to most likely try to run 40 to 60 yards and get downwind of whatever just stung it.
-If you lose the track or can't find it, start walking in a 40-yard circle from the last place you remember seeing it.
-Look for white sticking out, or brown if it's snowing.
-Move slowly and keep your eyes open for the deer, tracks, or blood.
+To clarify this statement, when deer are shot, it is an instinct for them to circle downwind, roughly 50 to 60 yards.
+This can be a great starting point to check for blood.
+If you lose track or can't find it, start walking in a 40-yard circle from the last place you remember seeing it.
+Look for white hair sticking out or brown hair if it's snowing.
+Move slowly and keep your eyes open for the deer, tracks, or any possible blood.

 If it is legal, get tracking dogs.
 They aren't a guarantee, but their sense of smell is much better than yours and might get you closer or bring you right to the deer.
-If you can't get tracking dogs, get friends to substitute as tracking dogs.
+If you can't get tracking dogs, get friends to substitute as hunting dogs.
 Just don't tell them that they are playing dog for you.
-More eyes and more experience in the woods is always a good idea.
+Getting more eyes and more experience in the woods is always a good idea.